phetsims/equality-explorer/doc/lock-scenarios.md

 ### Scenario 12

+1. Start with x on the left plate, nothing on the right plate.
+2. Drag x off the left plate.
+3. Verify that the equivalent term (x) is created on the right side, and the inverse term (-x) is created on the plate.
+4. Release the dragged term below the plate.
-inverse created, term released below plate, term and equivalent return to toolbox, inverse remains on plate
+5. Verify that the dragged term and equivalent term eturn to their respective toolboxes, and the inverse term remains on the right plate.

 ### Scenario 13